-Last Sunday, I decided to take a nap in the afternoon.
-I changed into my flaming Superman S-shield pajamas and a gray sweater and got under the covers, eager to get some rest and hopefully heal from my cold.
+Last Sunday afternoon, I took a nap.
+After changing into my Superman pajamas and a gray sweater, I nestled under the covers to get some rest and hopefully heal from my cold.
 Five hours later, I woke up.
 This is what I dreamed…

 I took a detour through my old bedroom and found a bunch of strange people milling around.
 They were all dressed in black and I got the feeling they were holding a funeral service.
 I noticed a few food trays on my old dresser.
 I made my way through the crowds feeling a little frustrated, but oh well.

 At the entrance to the garage, I looked through the screen door for any sign of the notes.
 My heart leapt!
 They were still there, but they were in a pile with a bunch of floor sweepings and other stuff.
 I carefully removed the various stuff blocking the doorway and clamored through the rest of it.
 I hastily sorted through the bunch of paper scraps until I found the notes!